Oregon State University

 Michael H. Penner, PhD, Associate Professor.
 Bio-based processes for the conversion of plant-derived biomass to fermentable sugars for bio-product and biofuel production; mechanisms dictating rates of plant-derived biomass biodegradation; analytical approaches for the characterization of plant-derived biomass.
 541/737-6513. firstname.lastname@example.org

-Michael Qian, PhD, Associate Professor.
-Flavor Chemistry, Food Analysis, and Dairy Chemistry.
-Characterization of aroma compounds, chemical and biological generation in dairy, small fruits and wines; instrumental analysis of food components.
+Michael Qian, PhD, Professor.
+Flavor Chemistry.
+Characterization and analysis of odor and of aroma compounds, chemical and biological generation of aroma and flavor in beer and hops, wine and wine grapes, as well as dairy products and berry fruits; instrumental analysis of food components.
 541-737-9114 email@example.com

 Andrew Ross, PhD, Associate Professor.
 Fundamental and applied research of cereal grain components, wheat-based foods (noodles, artisan breads, food barley) and bio-products from cereal grain fractions.
 Located in the OSU Cereal Breeding & Cereal Genetics Program in the Crop and Soil Science Department.
 541-737-9149. firstname.lastname@example.org

 Neil Shay, Ph.D.
 Professor.
 Bioactive compounds in fruits and vegetables that impact human metabolism and disease conditions including atherosclerosis, obesity, and diabetes; investigations on the health benefits of grape and wine consumption; studies include the ability of bioactive compounds to lower blood cholesterol and triglyceride levels.
 541.737.0685 Neil.email@example.com